 The origin of the name of Darlington County is uncertain, but it may have been named for Darlington, England.
-The county was formed in 1785, with the county seat at Darlington, and until 1800 it was a part of the Cheraws District.
+The county was formed in 1785, with the county seat at Darlington, and until 1800 it was a part of the Cheraw District.
 Parts of Darlington County were removed to form Florence County in 1888 and Lee County in 1902.
 This area was settled in the mid-eighteenth century by Welsh, Scotch-Irish, and English farmers, who grew cotton primarily.
-In more recent years the county has been best known for the stock car races which take place at the Darlington Raceway.
-David Rogerson Williams (1776-1830), governor and scientific experimenter, was a native of Darlington; he is remembered for introducing the mule to Southern agriculture.
+In more recent years, the county has been best known for the stock car races which take place at the Darlington Raceway.
+David Rogerson Williams (1776-1830), the governor and the scientific experimenter was a native of Darlington; he is remembered for introducing the mule to Southern agriculture.
 Other prominent Darlington residents were industrialists James Lide Coker (1837-1918) and David R. Coker (1870-1938) and novelists Annie Greene Nelson (1902-1993) and Elizabeth Boatwright Coker (1909-1993).